Love on the Spectrum (Australian TV series)

-Love on the Spectrum is an Australian reality television show that follows people on the autism spectrum as they explore the dating world.
-The show is produced by Northern Pictures for the ABC TV, and currently available to stream on ABC iview and Netflix.
+Love on the Spectrum is an Australian reality television show that follows autistic cast members as they explore the dating world.
+The show is produced by Northern Pictures for ABC TV, and was made available to stream on ABC iview and Netflix (where it is known as Love on the Spectrum Australia).

-The show is co-created by Cian O'Clery, who got the idea for the series after working on Employable Me about people with different disabilities trying to find employment.
+The show was created by Karina Holden and Cian O'Clery, who got the idea for the series after working on Employable Me about people with different disabilities trying to find employment.

 Release

 Love on the Spectrum first aired on the ABC in November 2019.
 In July 2020, it was released on Netflix to other territories.
 A second season was confirmed in September 2020 and premiered on 18 May 2021.

 Cast

 Reception

-The show has received positive reviews from critics.
+The show has received positive reviews from most critics.
 It was awarded 4 out 5 stars by Rebecca Nicholson of The Guardian, saying that "at its best, this show is a compassionate, human celebration of difference, and of love."
 Brett White of Decider recommended for viewers to stream the show, observing that "Love on the Spectrum is unlike any Netflix reality dating show you've seen before, in the best way."
 Alison Foreman of Mashable gave the show a positive review, saying that "Love on the Spectrum is an affecting show that paints telling portraits of human connection that are so lovely, so moving, and so wholly satisfying, it's hard to imagine reality dating being done any other way", while Brian Lowry of CNN Entertainment said that the show "exhibits empathy toward the featured players without condescending toward them, and quickly bridges any cultural barriers in a broadly universal manner."
 In his review of the series, Daniel Hart of Ready Steady Cut was also positive, concluding that "a reality series that helps to dispel some of the stigma surrounding autism is particularly welcome."
-Although Michael Phillips of the Chicago Tribune was somewhat more critical of certain parts of the series, he nevertheless observed that "Unlike Tiger King or The Bachelor, or certain real-life political reality shows that lost touch with the real world a long time ago, Love on the Spectrum is about empathy.
+Although Michael Phillips of the Chicago Tribune was somewhat more critical of certain parts of the series, he nevertheless observed, "Unlike Tiger King or The Bachelor, or certain real-life political reality shows that lost touch with the real world a long time ago, Love on the Spectrum is about empathy.
 And about something more interesting than contempt."